mongodb/docs/source/reference/operators.rst

    returns a single document even if there are multiple matches.

    You cannot specify :operator:`$uniqueDocs` with :operator:`$near`
-   queries.
+   or haystack queries.

-TODO And not with haystack either I don't think.

 Logical
 ~~~~~~~

 .. operator:: $or

-   .. present in versions greater than 1.6
+   .. versionadded:: 1.6

-TODO I think >= 1.6 but not sure

    The :operator:`$or` operator provides a Boolean ``OR`` expression in
    queries.
 Use :operator:`$or` to match documents against two or more